-Expending resources on screening activities is pointless if adequate and timely treatment of hoth infected individuals and their sexual partner(s) does not occur.
+Expending resources on screening activities is pointless if adequate and timely treatment of both infected individuals and their sexual partner(s) does not occur.
 In many clinical settings, the interval between testing and receipt of test results is five to seven days or longer.
-One study of asymptomatic females in an urban STD clinic found that only 45 percent of chlamydia-positive women were brought to treatment within 20 days of testing, a third took over three weeks, and one in four infected women did not return for treatment.19 underscores the need for a pelvic examination of chlamydiapositive women.
+One study of asymptomatic females in an urban STD clinic found that only 45 percent of chlamydia-positive women were brought to treatment within 20 days of testing, a third took over three weeks, and one in four infected women did not return for treatment.^{1}

+Of those who did return, 3.1 percent had developed symptomatic PID in the interval between the test and treatment.20 This potential for conversion to symptomatic PID underscores the need for a pelvic examination of chlamydiapositive women.
 While patient return rates vary, an essential feature of good clinical practice is establishment of effective tracking and patient recall systems to verify treatment status and to determine who has not returned for treatment.

-Of those who did return, 3.1 percent had developed symptomatic PID in the interval between the test and treatment.20 This potential for conversion to symptomatic PID

 Anyone infected with chlamydia is not considered properly treated if their sexual partners are not also treated.
-At a minimum, sexual partners of infected individuals, both male and female, must have prompt treatment because it may result in better treatment compliance, identification of "silent" PID, identification of additional STDs, and referrals of other sexual partners.21
+At a minimum, sexual partners of infected individuals, both male and female, must have prompt treatment because it may tesult in better treatment compliance, identification of "silent" PID, identification of additional STDs, and referrals of other sexual partners.21